Research Degree Programmes

 Applicants with outstanding qualities of academic performance, research ability/potential, communication and interpersonal skills, and leadership abilities are encouraged to apply for the Hong Kong PhD Fellowship Scheme.

 For academic-related enquiries, please contact:

 Research Degree Coordinator

 (Please contact the School of Graduate Studies for general enquiries regarding admission to the university and the online application system.)

-The following are the tuition fees (tentative rates for 2020-2021) for research degree programmes.
-Please note that fees are subject to revision from time to time without prior notification, and any adjustments to fees will apply to both new and current students./p>
+The following are the tuition fees for research degree programmes.
+Please note that fees are subject to revision from time to time without prior notification, and any adjustments to fees will apply to both new and current students.

 Tuition/Continuation Fees (normally adjusted in September every year)